-As we all know, guinea pigs are very socialized animals.
+Guinea pigs are very social animals.
 They are great with people and even with other animals.
-But, when a new animal enters your home, it tends to be less social and in some cases, you’ll need to tame it in order to make it feel safe and secure within your space.
-It can happen with every animal, whether it’s a cat or a very dominant dog, every animal will struggle a little bit when changing its environment.
+But, when a new one enters your home, it tends to be less social and in some cases, you’ll need to tame it in order to make it feel safe and secure within your space.

 1. Provide It with a Lot of Space

-When a guinea pig enters your home, you shouldn’t just let it roam around the house and there are several reasons for that.
-The first one is that it could accidentally get out of the house and may get lost.
-If you have more animals such as cats or dogs, they can mortally injure a guinea pig and that’s why a guinea pig should always have its own space, a CONFINED space.
-A confined space such as the cage or a hutch will make a guinea pig feel calm and secure and if you want to tame it successfully, this is a must, hence it’s a second reason for providing confined space.
+When a guinea pig enters your home, you shouldn’t just let it roam around the house.
+It could accidentally get out of the house and may get lost.
+If you have more animals such as cats or dogs, they can mortally injure a guinea pig.
+That’s why a guinea pig should always have its own space, a confined space.

-Now, it’s true that guinea pigs are social animals and they simply love companionship but this is when they grow up a bit and get a better understanding of you.
-Since we mentioned a lot of space, it’s obvious that guinea pigs need a bigger cage or a hutch.
+Guinea pigs need a bigger cage or a hutch.
 We recommend going with a minimum of 8 square feet in space.
 Getting a cage with wooden construction and separated sleeping and running areas is your best bet.
-This way, a guinea pig can enjoy its new welcome to your home and by doing that, it will slowly gain trust.
+This way, a guinea pig can enjoy its new welcome to your home.
+By doing that, it will slowly gain trust.

 2. Establish a Feeding Schedule and Make Sure It’s Eating